fett0/azure-accelerated-networking/README.md

 Terraform Module to create a Resource Group  with Azure Virtual Network (VNet), subnets accross one public and interfaces with Azure Accelareted networkting activated.

-To connected our VyOS router , we need to create the proper ssh public/private key and the public KEY should stored in files/key.pub.
+To connect our VyOS router, we need to create the proper SSH public/private key, and the public key should be stored in files/key.pub.

-The VM VyOS instance in the public subnet is assigned from the the intenret via port 22 (for ssh), user is vyos by default.
+Access to VyOS VM instance from the internet is available using ssh (port 22) and the user is vyos by default.

-This module allows you to generate a public ip address and associate it with our VyOS instance.
+This module allows you to generate a public IP address and associate it with our VyOS instance.

 ## High level diagram on Azure